This is how you keep the pool sparkling clean and inviting

 Brushing and vacuuming

-In addition to filtration and chemical treatment, manual cleaning is necessary to remove algae, dirt, and other debris that can accumulate on the pool walls and floor.
+In addition to filtration and chemical treatment, manual cleaning is necessary to remove algae, dirt, and other debris that can accumulate on the pool's walls and floor.
 Brushing the walls and tile line with a pool brush helps prevent algae growth and improves circulation.
 Vacuuming the pool floor and steps removes sediment and ensures thorough cleaning.

 Proper circulation and water flow